JanGolicnik/CppRayTracerEngine/README.md

 This is a C++ software raytracer that provides an interactive experience for creating and rendering scenes
 ## Features

-	Lambertian, metallic, glass, emmisive materials all with varius textures and normal maps to enhance the visuals Support for triangle meshes and spheres
+	Lambertian, metallic, glass, emmisive materials all with varius textures and normal maps to enhance the visuals.
 	Interactive user interface using ImGui for scene setup and control.
 	Supports loading 3D models in OBJ format using the obj_loader library.
+	Wireframe and rasterized views for easier editing.
+	Accelerated ray intersections with bounding volume heirarchies for real time performance.

 ## Prerequisites